 - slow increase in weight

-- umbilical stump (the naval area where the umbilical cord was removed)
+- their umbilical stump, the naval area where their umbilical cord was removed

-- mucous membrane of the nose and mouth
+- the mucous membranes of their nose and mouth

-- mother taking anti-seizure drugs that interfere with vitamin K metabolism (phenytoin, phenobarbital, caramezepine, or primidone)
+- antiseizure drugs that interfere with vitamin K metabolism, such as phenytoin, phenobarbital, caramezepine, or primidone

-- mother taking blood thinning medication such as Coumadin or aspirin
+- blood thinning medications, such as warfarin (Coumadin) or aspirin

 - low levels of vitamin K in breast milk